und3f1n3/budiman/englishtutorial.md

        python2 pirmansx2.py

-enjoy. if you using tools version 1 its indonesia language see ls before cd budiman
+enjoy. info = you using tools version 1 its indonesia language see ls before cd budiman

-see command? are you have problem? send me messages on ID GROUP you taking number from chrome, like this. remember number!! this for example
+see command? are you have problem? send me messages

+on ID GROUP you taking number from chrome, like this. remember number!! this for example

 <img src="https://github.com/und3f1n3/budiman/blob/master/lod.png">